Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 The truth of this myth is that it depends.

-While freezing fruits and vegetables is an excellent way of preserving foods, it demands these food be pre-treated by blanching or pre-boiling, which can deplete some nutrients, especially water-soluble vitamins Bs and C.
+While freezing fruits and vegetables is an excellent way to preserve foods, it requires that these foods be pre-treated by blanching or pre-boiling, which can deplete some nutrients, especially water-soluble vitamins B and C.

 During freezing, the ice breaks the cell walls of vegetables & fruits, leading to loss of nutrients when these foods are thawed.

-Cooking some frozen vegetables and fruits may lead to more loss of nutrients as these foods may demand extra cooking time, or you might drain the excess liquid.
+Cooking frozen vegetables and fruits may lead to a greater loss of nutrients, as these foods often require extra cooking time or necessitate draining excess liquid.

-Fresh vegetables are rich in nutrients if consumed fast.
-Keep in mind that these nutrients start slowly degrading once harvested.
-Therefore, produce that is transported in a truck for days, then has more days in your grocery or market, will have lost most of its nutrients.
+Fresh vegetables are rich in nutrients if consumed quickly.
+Keep in mind that these nutrients begin to degrade slowly once harvested.
+Therefore, produce that is transported in a truck for days and then spends additional days in your grocery store or market will have lost most of its nutrients.

-However, frozen fruits & vegetables are healthier than cooked foods with added sugar, fat, preservatives, food coloring, etc.
+However, frozen fruits and vegetables are healthier than cooked foods with added sugar, fat, preservatives, and food coloring.

 3. Skipping breakfast helps you lose weight.